19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 At the southern end of Malioboro is Kilometer Nol, i.e. the Zero Point of Yogyakarta and a popular pre-wedding photo spot for couples.

-10. Pasar Beringharjo
+10. Shop for batik at Pasar Beringharjo

 Pasar Beringharjo has been operating continuously since 1758!
 It’s packed with vendors on 3 floors, selling everything from batik and lingerie to fruits and nuts to antiques.
 It’s reminiscent of the very similar Klewer Market in Surakarta (Solo).